MonicaJayasheel/Ping_osquery/README.md

 # Ping_osquery

+Part1: Steps to perfom

+1. Install OsQuery following the steps provided in https://osquery.io/ for you operating system.
+2.

-Part 1: Explaining the Ping.c code
+Part 2: Explaining the Ping.c code
 Creating the PING